tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 ### Price Floor
 > Is the minimum price that a producer can charge on a good

-- It is usually above
+- It is usually above the equilibrium price
+- Designed to ensure that there is a minimum income received by producers

+#### Impacts
+- Informal illegal markets could